Holy Blood Day: an intense day

 The fourth part of the Procession of the Holy Blood sketches out the rich tradition of the relic veneration.
 Preceded by members of the Noble Brotherhood of the Holy Blood, two prelates carry the golden shrine with the relic: a subdued moment which leaves a deep impression on the audience.
 The final piece of the procession is the mobile Bayard, which scatters festive sounds across the crowd.

 You can opt to follow the Procession of the Holy Blood with your smartphone.
 You can read the background information about the procession on the free app.
-You can free download the iHolyBlood app in the App Store and in Google Play.
+You can free download the iHolyBlood app in the App Store.
 This will provide you with more information regarding the procession’s background, as well as an interpretation per group.
 The app represents the ideal instrument for substantively following the procession as it passes by.

 You can read a detailed explanation regarding the Procession of the Holy Blood in the programme booklet.
 This will provide you with a clear overview of the four different parts, with explanations regarding the various groups being reviewed in both text and images.
 The programme booklet serves as a useful guide, both for during and after the actual procession.
 It will provide you with a clear interpretation regarding the procession’s setup and in relation to all the groups which form part of it.

-You can purchase the programme booklet in advance from In&Uit on ‘t Zand for €8-00.
+You can purchase the programme booklet in advance from Tourist Info ‘t Zand (Concertgebouw) and Tourist Info Markt (Historium) for €8-00.
 You can also buy a copy in the streets on the day of the procession, some time before the procession passes by.
 Youngsters from a youth movement will be walking around the Bruges streets and offering the programme booklet for sale at €10-00.